-This handbook tells you how to get Medi-Cal specialty mental health services through your county MHP.
+This handbook tells you how to get Medi-Cal specialty mental health services through your county mental health plan.
 This handbook explains your benefits and how to get care.
 It will also answer many of your questions.

 You will learn: